 Daily catch limits are not cumulative.

 Notwithstanding the above, if you are in a national park, a wildlife reserve, a communal wildlife area, a controlled harvesting zone (ZEC) or on a body of water, you cannot possess, at any time, an amount of fish greater than the catch limit set for this park, wildlife reserve, wildlife area, controlled harvesting zone or body of water.

 However, since there are some bodies of water where the catch limit set for these species is greater than the limit set for the zone, you may possess the fish from one of those bodies of water even if this limit exceeds the one set for the zone.
 These rules apply to rainbow smelt as well.

-Possession of fish without a licence
+Possession of dead fish without a licence

-A licence is not required to have fish in your possession.
-You may therefore share your fish with someone who does not have a fishing licence.
+A licence is not required to have dead fish in your possession.
+You may therefore share your dead fish with someone who does not have a fishing licence.
 However, you must still comply with the daily catch limit, and the person to whom you give the fish must also comply with the authorized possession limit.
 Upon request of a wildlife protection officer or assistant, you must indicate where your fish has been caught.